 In 2018, Tamarack Camps announced the addition of the much-awaited Farber Farm.

-In the spring, the greenhouse keeps spring and summer seedlings to be planted once the weather warms while hoop house is bursting with tender spring greens.
-During the summer, the fields are glowing with brilliantly colored flowers, sweet aromatic herbs and a bounty of diverse fruits and vegetables such as peppers, tomatoes, beans, corn, melons, and zucchini.
+In the spring, the greenhouse keeps seedlings to be planted once the weather warms, while the hoop house is bursting with tender spring greens.
+During the summer, the fields are glowing with brilliantly colored flowers, sweet aromatic herbs, and a bounty of diverse fruits and vegetables such as peppers, tomatoes, beans, corn, melons, and zucchini.
 In the fall, there is a bounty of winter squash, roots crops, and “cold-crops” such as broccoli, cabbage, and cauliflower.
 Alex, the beloved Farm Manager, points out that as the days shorten, people begin to hunker down and reflect indoors; similarly, many of the crops of this time are root plants that pull down into the Earth in the same way people ground into place as they await the cold season.

 To make a tribute, click here.

 For other development opportunities, please contact Robin Trepeck at 248-952-9056.